spacelift-io/user-documentation/docs/vendors/ansible/reference.md

 ## Other settings

 For most of the settings below, there is usually more than one way to configure it (usually either through environment variables or through `ansible.cfg` file).
-More on Ansible configuration can be found in [official Ansible docs](https://docs.ansible.com/ansible/latest/reference_appendices/config.html).
+More on Ansible configuration can be found in [official Ansible docs](https://docs.ansible.com/ansible/latest/reference_appendices/config.html){: rel="nofollow"}.

 ### SSH private key location